trntv/apis-list/README.md

 - [Scrapestack](https://github.com/apis-list/apis-list/blob/main/apis/scrapestack/scrapestack.md) - Use this proxy and web scraping REST API to extract html data from any web page, supporting 100 geolocations, CAPTCHAs and IP rotation for millions of IPs
 - [Shodan](https://github.com/apis-list/apis-list/blob/main/apis/shodan/shodan.md) - Shodan API, the easiest way to access the Shodan search engine on your own terms
 - [Shutterstock](https://github.com/apis-list/apis-list/blob/main/apis/shutterstock/shutterstock.md) - Streamline user experience with the stock image, video, and music API trusted by Facebook, Google, Wix, and more
-- [Slack](https://github.com/apis-list/apis-list/blob/main/apis/slack/slack.md) - Slack APIs allow you to integrate complex services with Slack to go beyond the integrations we provide out of the box
 - [TMDb](https://github.com/apis-list/apis-list/blob/main/apis/tmdb/tmdb.md) - TMDb provides powerful searches as well as powerful movie discovery
 - [Unofficial Google News Api](https://github.com/apis-list/apis-list/blob/main/apis/unofficial-google-news-api/unofficial-google-news-api.md) - GNews is an API to search for articles from a variety of sources, including Google News
 - [Upwork](https://github.com/apis-list/apis-list/blob/main/apis/upwork/upwork.md) - reference The reference of the accounting transaction